 This image may not be used to state or imply the endorsement by aip of any product or service.
 Editorial use only.

-Werner Karl Heisenberg (1901-1976), German physicist.
-Heisenberg was awarded the 1932 Nobel Prize in Physics for his work on a matrix theory of quantum mechanics.
+Werner Karl Heisenberg (1901-1976), German physicist, at Harvard, USA, in 1973.
+Heisenberg was awarded the 1932 Nobel Prize for Physics for his work on a matrix theory of quantum mechanics.
 It was a dualistic theory, meaning that phenomena could be described either in terms of waves or in terms of the new quanta (particles).
-In 1927, Heisenberg had stated his uncertainty principle (represented here by the question mark above his head and on his tie) that a particle's momentum and position cannot both be determined.
-This means that subatomic events depend on probabilities.
-Heisenberg was awarded the German Physical Society's Max Planck Medal in 1933.
+In 1927, Heisenberg stated his uncertainty principle that a particle's momentum and position cannot both be determined.
+This means that subatomic events have to be predicted using probabilities.

 Model release not available.
 Property release not required.